Signs of a Heart Attack – Recognize Symptoms

 Recognizing the signs of a heart attack can save lives.
 Common symptoms include chest pain, shortness of breath, and pain radiating to the arm.
 Learn more now.

-Interested in regular tips & information about health?
-Regular tips & information about health?Wissenswertes über "signs of heart attack"
+Regular tips about health Regular tips about healthWissenswertes über "signs of heart attack"

 Recognizing the signs of a heart attack can save lives.
 Common symptoms include chest pain, shortness of breath, and pain radiating to the arm.
 Learn more now.